SPF Email Authentication: Explained in Plain English

 What is Sender Policy Framework (SPF)?

-Sender Policy Framework (SPF) is an open email authentication standard used to prevent sender address forgery, allowing senders to publish a list of IP addresses, or server names that are authorized to send on their behalf.
 SPF authenticates the domain used in the “envelope” or return-path email address.
 This address is used during the transport of the message (from mail server to mail server,) and is primarily used to “bounce” or return undeliverable mail back to the sender.
 It is an internal address and is typically not displayed by mail programs.

 How SPF Records Work

 A sender will publish an SPF record for a given domain.
-This record is a DNS text record that uses different “mechanisms” to identify what hosts are authorized to send on behalf of that domain.
+This record is a DNS text record using different “mechanisms” to identify what hosts are authorized to send on behalf of that domain.
 These mechanisms include: IP addresses, A records, MX records, and PTR records.
 SPF records can also include other SPF records as mechanisms to identify authorized hosts.

-The following is an example of an SPF record:
+The following is an example record:

 example.com.
 TXT “v=spf1 a mx ip4:192.168.1.1 include:example.net –all”